apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 Your decision?
 5 #select five
 Do you really want to set this key to ultimate trust? (y/N) y #slect y, then q quits trusting the next user

-You could also use the command to trust one user in non-interactive mode: echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key $USER trust
+# (Optional) You could also use the command to trust one user in non-interactive mode:
+echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key $USER trust

-Or use the script to auto import all public keys (be carefully): for key in $(gpg --no-tty --list-keys --with-colons | awk -F: '/^pub/ {print $5}'); do echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key "$key" trust done
+# Or use the script to auto import all public gpg keys (be carefully):
+for key in $(gpg --no-tty --list-keys --with-colons | awk -F: '/^pub/ {print $5}'); do echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key "$key" trust done